wpsharks/html-compressor/README.md

 - (string)`cache_dir_url_private` Not applicable.
 This option exists internally but URLs to the private cache directory are never generated.
 Therefore, under normal circumstances you can ignore this option value all together.

+- (boolean)`cleanup_cache_dirs` Defaults to TRUE.
+By default, cache directories are cleaned up automatically over time; i.e. at semi-random intervals and also based on your `cache_expiration_time`.
+If you would prefer to cleanup the cache on your own, you can set this to a FALSE value.

 ##### The following options can be used to specify the current URL.
  *Note that it is normally NOT necessary to supply any of these values.*